-A B.A.I.S. degree with a major in Interdisciplinary Studies offers unparalleled flexibility.
-Students have many options in selecting courses to meet most of the core requirements, and almost "free reign" in course selection for the balance of the program.
+The B.A.I.S. degree with a major in Interdisciplinary Studies offers unparalleled flexibility.
+Students have several options to meet most of the core requirements, and a wide selection of courses for the balance of the program.

 Track Options for Social Science:

 The B.A.I.S. degree with a major in Social Work is the best degree option at MSPS for those interested specifically in a career in social work.
 Students pursuing the major in Social Work follow the B.A.I.S. curriculum, incorporating 54 credits of designated courses in the field of social work as part of the requirements.

 The Social Work program includes courses offered by CUA's National Catholic School of Social Service (NCSSS).
 Because of the cooperative arrangement between MSPS and NCSSS, graduates of the Social Work program may be eligible for advanced standing in the M.S.W. program offered by NCSSS.]